Logo

 For AI features and Lichess integration:

-2. Paste it in Settings > API Configuration > Gemini API Key.
+2. Paste it in Settings > API Configuration > Groq API Key.

 1. Generate a token at lichess.org/account/oauth/token.